PseudoMon/nononsensebasicjs/docs/index.md

 * If your only knowledge of JavaScript is through jQuery or other libraries, this is a good intro to what goes on *behind* those libraries.

 * This guide assumes that you use standard-compliant modern browsers (you most likely are).
 There's nothing cutting-edge here since it just teaches the basic, but things will fail spectacularly if you still use, say, Internet Explorer.

+* This guide only teaches you front-end web development.
+If you don't know what that means, read on.